PowerDNS/pdns/docs/common/api/server.rst

       "zones_url": "/api/v1/servers/localhost/zones{/zone}",
     }

   Note: the servers collection is read-only, and the only allowed returned server is read-only as well.
-  On a pdnscontrol server, the servers collection is read-write, and the returned server resources are read-write as well.
-  Write permissions may depend on the credentials you have supplied.
+A control proxy could return modifyable resources.